15 Things No One Tells You About Alzheimer’s Disease

 Speech may disappear

 Even though she had been a social worker for over two decades, Tanjulla Tyson-Wearren was surprised when her mother suddenly couldn’t speak.
 “It was an emotional roller coaster.
 I was not prepared to never hear her sing a song or say hi,” says Tyson-Wearren.
 “Even when they cannot speak, there are still ways to connect, “says Drew.
 Here are some ways to maintain an emotional connection with someone with Alzheimer’s.

 They may forget how to shower

 “Confusion becomes the central way of thinking,” notes Crystal Polizzotti, healthy aging program manager at Elder Services of the Merrimack Valley, in Lawrence, Massachusetts.
 Polizzotti notes that there are about 15 steps to taking a shower that we don’t even think about.
 But, a person with Alzheimer’s may find impossible to complete these steps.
 One of the caregivers told Polizzotti that the only way she could get her husband to shower was to go in first.
 “You have to get creative,” notes Polizzotti.

 Alzheimer’s is deadly

 It’s the sixth leading cause of death, Drew points out: “A lot of people still do not understand that Alzheimer’s cannot be prevented, slowed down, or cured.”
 The Alzheimer’s Association’s annual report notes that one in three seniors will die with Alzheimer’s or another form of dementia.
 Alzheimer’s kills more people than breast cancer and prostate cancer combined.
+It’s part of why research on Alzheimer’s drugs like Lecanemab are so important.
 Don’t miss the myths about Alzheimer’s disease you should stop believing.

 16 Million Americans are unpaid Alzheimer’s caregivers

 According to the latest annual report by the Alzheimer’s Association, unpaid caregivers—family members and friends—supplied an estimated 18.6 billion hours of care that can be valued at $244 billion.
 When Tyson-Wearren began caring for her mother, she transferred from a position of growth to one in which there was little hope for advancement.
 She was able to complete a Master’s program while working nights and today is a social work supervisor.
 “My current struggle is trying to regain financial value in the workplace,” she says.

 Insurance may not cover Alzheimer’s care